Become a Public Safety Telecommunicator

 - Bad conduct discharge from the military

 Note: Other disqualifiers may also apply.
 Call Human Resources at 757-664-4486 for a complete description

 You must successfully complete and/or pass the following steps:

-- Background Investigation - Entails obtaining and verifying information in regards to prior employment, other public safety agencies you have applied too, drug use, personal references, and criminal records.
+- Background Investigation - This entails obtaining and verifying information in regard to prior employment, other public safety agencies you have applied to, drug use, personal references, and criminal records.

-- Online Application - You must have a completed Online Application on file (with all relevant documents attached) before you can proceed with the application process, please be thorough and accurate when completing you application.
+- Online Application - You must have a completed Online Application on file (with all relevant documents attached) before you can proceed with the application process, please be thorough and accurate when completing your application.